formkit/docs-content/essentials/validation.md

 ---
 ::

-You can also use this rule to validate that the length of an <code>Array</code> is less than a maximum value.
+You can also use this rule to validate that the length of an <code>Array</code> is less than or equal to a maximum value.

 ::Example
 ---